jmarkowski/design-patterns/README.md

 iterators or decorators.

-Granted, the patterns in the book are geared towards object-oriented programming languages such as C++, and C is no technically a OOP language.
+Granted, the patterns in the book are geared towards object-oriented programming languages such as C++, and C is not technically a OOP language.
 However, this adds to the challenge of implementation and deepens my study of them.